microfossil/particle-classification-onnx/README.md

 ## Getting started: *RaCAM<sub>IS</sub>* Installation

-Image segmentation: Using the *RaCAM<sub>IS</sub>* software, the user can perform image acquisition, and / or automated image processing (segmentation using ImageJ), and / or automated object recognition of the segmented images using trained CNNs.
+**Image segmentation**: Using the *RaCAM<sub>IS</sub>* software, the user can perform image acquisition, and / or automated image processing (segmentation using ImageJ), and / or automated object recognition of the segmented images using trained CNNs.
 Original, segmented, and classified images can be saved.
 The software can also perform batch image segmentation and / or object recognition of existing images, and generate summary census data files compiling taxa counts for every sample of a core:

 ![RaCAM11](Pictures/RaCAM11.jpg "RaCAM11")